BoatrD8232/DataStructProj3/README.md

 ![Q2](https://github.com/user-attachments/assets/26df4bfe-17f8-45c7-98b8-08497bea4458)

 Question 3 is implemented in DataStruct-InsertionSort.cpp, Node.cpp and Node.h.
 DataStruct-InsertionSort.cpp contains examples of the implementation of Node.h and Node.cpp.
 Node.cpp and Node.h implement the singly linked list and contain a insertionSort function that sorts a given linked list.
-A node pointer that points to the head of a list will be given to the insertionSort function and that function will return a pointer to the head of a new sorted list.
+A node pointer that points to the head of a list will be passed to the insertionSort function and that function will return a pointer to the head of a new sorted list.

 Example Execution-
 A list of numbers in descending order is sorted.